-Revenue from contracts with customers involving sale of goods
+b.
+Revenue from contracts with customers involving sale of goods c.
+Performance obligations under AASB 15

 When recognising revenue in relation to the sale of goods to customers, the key performance obligation of the Group is considered to be the point of delivery of the goods to the customer, as this is deemed to be the time that the customer obtains control of the promised goods and therefore the benefits of unimpeded access.